LukeSmithxyz/mutt-wizard/README.md

 - More elegant attachment handling.
 Image/video/pdf attachments without relying on the neomutt instance.
 - abook integration by default.
 - The messy template files have been removed and are now a part of the script itself.
-- Optimal XDG standards compliance, moving offlineimap and msmtp configs to `~/.config/` and moving mail to `~/.local/share/mail/`. offlineimap still uses home for its cache though.
+- Optimal XDG standards compliance, moving msmtp configs to `~/.config/`, moving mail to `~/.local/share/mail/` and moving mutt-wizard files to `~/.local/share/muttwizard/`. isync/mbsync still uses home for default though as XDG compliance is not built into them.
 - `accounts/` hold account data and `bin/` holds script run by or for mutt.
 All other directories have been disintegrated.
 - Better handling of different gpg versions.
 - Script is POSIX sh compliance.

 ## Known issues (not my fault!)

-- If you're using a Gmail account, check the pinned issue on the Github.
-Gmail accounts haven't been working properly with offlineimap recently, but there's an easy fix.
-Remember also to enable third-party ("""less secure""") applications.
+- For Gmail accounts, remember also to enable third-party ("""less secure""") applications before attempting installation.
-- Check the ProtonMail issue as well.
+- Check the ProtonMail issue on Github if you are a Protonmail user.
 ProtonMail recently allows IMAP usage with their Bridge program for paid users.
 I don't have this, so I can't bugtest on it, but many users have gotten it working.
 Either way, it requires a little more work than just using the wizard.
 - Don't expect mutt-wizard to work out the box on a university email.
 Universities often have special IMAP policies and server settings.
-You might be lucky, but you might have to changes some settings in the offlineimap config file to get it to work properly with a university email.
+You might be lucky, but you might have to changes some settings in the mbsyncrc config file to get it to work properly with a university email.
 - If you use an email server whose mailboxes are not in English, mutt-wizard might not be able to guess which is which, so you may have to manually set your Inbox, Sent, Trash, Drafts, etc. in your mutt config file.

 ## Help!